-Reduce barriers some people face to employment
+Reduce barriers to employment

-- Establish a 'People and Skills' sub group of the Local Economic Forum to complement, not duplicate, mainstream provision.
-To use UKSPF and other funding to help reduce the barriers some people face to employment and support them to move towards employment and education.
+- Establish a 'People and Skills' sub-group of the Local Economic Forum to complement, not duplicate, mainstream provision.
+Use UKSPF and other funding to help reduce the barriers some people face to employment and support them to move towards employment and education.
 This includes targeting funding into skills for local areas to support employment and local growth.